shawenyao/jekyll-now/_posts/2022-07-07-Living-in-Canada.md

 Speaking of financial services, one of the first things I decided to do after my arrival was to open a bank account.
 So, on my second day, I walked into a branch of TD Bank.
 An associate greeted me and offered to help.

-"Good news." she said, "We have reviewed your employment and income status, and we are glad to tell you that you are eligible for our Unlimited Chequing Account!"
+"Good news," she said, "We have reviewed your employment and income status, and we are glad to tell you that you are eligible for our Unlimited Chequing Account!"

 "Thank you - this is great.
 Can you remind me what that 'unlimited' means?"